 Your motivation letter should be filled out in the scholarship application form.

-The UHR scholarship application for the AUTUMN 2019 admission is open.
+The UHR scholarship application for the AUTUMN 2019 admission is CLOSED.
 Application deadline: 1 February 2019

 2. Other types of scholarships, grants and loans for international students